@cmtausa What is Muscular Atrophy and how does it relate to CMT disease? Learn in this video! Be sure to save this video if you learned something new.

 The more active we are able to remain, the more we preserve muscle mass.
 It’s easy for people with CMT to become sedentary.
 A sedentary lifestyle will lead to physiologic atrophy.
 While physiologic atrophy is recoverable, once neurogenic atrophy sets in with that same muscle, the atrophy becomes nonrecoverable.
 This is why CMT specialists and the CMTA recommends exercise for CMT patients.
 While exercise does not treat the cause of CMT, it does help maintain muscles that have not yet been affected by neurogenic atrophy.

 CMT-induced neurogenic muscle atrophy is an unfortunate process that can’t be stopped or slowed.
-It’s rate of progression cannot be reasonably predicted, and nor can the muscles/muscle groups that will be impacted (or even the order in which they’ll be impacted).
+Its rate of progression cannot be reasonably predicted, and nor can the muscles/muscle groups that will be impacted (or even the order in which they’ll be impacted).
 Our only defense is a strong offense.

 It’s critically important to stay as active as possible so that people with CMT are actively combatting physiologic atrophy before neurogenic atrophy takes over.
 Not only will this improve one’s overall CMT condition, but so will it improve one’s overall health.